Club rules

 CAR PARKING & TIMES

-18. Flying times for internal combustion engine models are 10 a.m. to 9 p.m. on weekdays and 10 a.m. to 6 p.m. on Saturdays, Sundays and Bank Holidays.
-Silent flight models (e.g. electric) may be flown at any time
+20. Flying times for internal combustion engine models are 10 a.m. to 9 p.m. on weekdays and 10 a.m. to 7 p.m. on Saturdays, Sundays and Bank Holidays.
+Silent flight models (e.g. electric) may be flown at any time 9am to dark

 MODELS

-21. ONLY electric powered helicopters are permitted to be flown at this field and must be flown within the areas indicated in blue on the diagram below.
+23. IC powered helicopters and planes are permitted to be flown at this field between 10am and 7pm and must be flown within the areas indicated in GREEN on the diagram below.

 RADIO CONTROL EQUIPMENT